mohdm2611/ctag-privacy-policy/README.md

 Privacy Policy

 Concrete Tag built the CTAG Demo app as a Free app.
-This Service is provided by Concrete Tag at no cost and is intended for use as is.
+This Service is provided by Concrete Tag at no cost and is intended for use as is.<br>

 This page is used to inform visitors regarding our policies regarding the collection, use, and disclosure of Personal Information if anyone decided to use my Service.